SagarThomas24/Gilhari10_KafkaStreamingService/README.md

 - [src README](src/README.md)

 ## How to Deploy on Azure Cloud

+1. **Login to the Azure portal**
--   Login into the Azure portal with any email account
+    - Open the Azure portal and log in with your email account.

+2. **Create Azure Databases**
--   Create a Mysql Azure database by filling in the nescessary details.
+    - Create a MySQL Azure database by filling in the necessary details.
--   Create a PostGres Azure database by filling in the nescessary details.
+    - Create a PostgreSQL Azure database by filling in the necessary details.

--   Once you have created the Azure cloud databases with the required server name and password create a new server in your systems' Mysql workbench and Pgadmin(Postgres)
+3. **Setup Local Database Management Tools**
+    - For MySQL, create a new server in MySQL Workbench using the Azure database details.
+    - For PostgreSQL, create a new server in pgAdmin using the Azure database details.

+4. **Configure Database Connections**
--   In the mapping files of the javasrcDB1 and javasrcDB2 change the server name which was initially set to your local systems databases to the azure cloud database .
+    - In the mapping files of the `javasrcDB1` and `javasrcDB2` folders, update the server name and credentials to point to the Azure cloud databases instead of the local systems databases.

+##